Tips to Avoid Jet Lag

 If I don’t, I try not to sweat it.
 That will just make it harder to fall asleep.
 Instead, I focus on resting my body and avoid ruminating thoughts (that’s where meditation comes in handy).
 There are sleep meditations available on apps like Headspace or on YouTube.

 If all else fails, I focus on staying hydrated, eating fruits and vegetables (especially leafy greens) and exercising to support my health.
 A good multi-vitamin also helps.
-I love these Sakara ones (use code XOJEN for 20% off your first order) in particular for traveling.
+I love these Sakara ones (use code JENSAKARA for 20% off your first order) in particular for traveling.

 Feel free to share any your tips to avoid jet lag in the comments!